mariellefoster/marf-books/README.md

 ## October '19
 (1 this month, 62 YTD)
 - Multiple authors: Ten Types of Innovation
+- Sheldon Solomon et al.: The Worm at the Core

 ## Next
 - Susan Orlean: The Library Book